Reviews You Can Rely On

 This review is designed to help lay out the nuanced differences between the avalanche beacons on the market today.
 Although they do not guarantee survival, beacons significantly enhance the chances of a positive outcome if you or a partner are caught and buried in an avalanche – you aren't just buying a beacon for yourself but also for your friends and backcountry partners.
 We understand that the importance of choosing the right one can be overwhelming.
 While some models are designed to suit specific user groups, remember that every beacon in our review fits the bill.
 But considering all of the ways you can save money while buying gear, an avalanche beacon is likely not the best piece of equipment to skimp on.

 Skiing or riding in the backcountry requires a specific set of gear — fortunately, we've got you covered.
-Whether you need a new pair of backcountry skis, AT bindings and climbing skins or a splitboard and matching splitboard skins, our team offers their expert advice to help you find the perfect setup.
+Whether you need a new pair of backcountry skis, AT bindings and climbing skins or a splitboard and matching splitboard skins, our team offers its expert advice to help you find the perfect setup.

 Dom Rickicki and Ian Nicholson